Creating a Library for Small Browser Games

 Additionally, the library has the following features to make the game juicy:

-• Automatically generated BGM by setting the option 5 isPlayingBgm to true.
+- Automatically generated BGM by setting the option 5

-• Replay functionality enabled by setting isReplayEnabled to true.
+to true. - Replay functionality enabled by setting

-• Appearance-altering features, such as a retro CRT style or pixel art style, can be set by defining theme.
+to true. - Appearance-altering features, such as a retro CRT style or pixel art style, can be set by defining

 Creating your own game library, with features trimmed down to suit your needs, can be an enjoyable way to develop games more efficiently.
 Consider what features would be desirable in a library that aligns with your game development style, and try creating your own original library.